-You may be a candidate for a sleeve gastrectomy if you:
+You may be a candidate for a gastric sleeve if you:

 - Want to lose 60-80% of your unhealthy body weight*

-- Struggle with medical conditions that require prednisone or anti-inflammatory medications, have had many previous abdominal operations, or suffer from Chron’s disease
+- Struggle with medical conditions that keep an intestinal bypass from being an option, such as those that require prednisone or anti-inflammatory medications, have had many previous abdominal operations, or suffer from Chron’s disease

-You may not be an ideal sleeve candidate if you:
+You may not be an ideal gastric sleeve candidate if you:

-- Suffer from type II diabetes and are seeking your best chance of cure
+- Suffer from type 2 diabetes and are seeking your best chance of cure

-- Have a BMI >50 and are seeking your most effective long-term weight loss solution.
-However, a sleeve can be a good first step procedure in this setting*.
+- Have a Body Mass Index (BMI) >50 and are seeking your most effective long-term weight loss solution.
+However, a sleeve can be a good first step procedure in this setting.